NCAS-CMS/um-training/practicals/source/further-exercises-1.rst

 Change the dump frequency
 -------------------------

-Set the model run length to 6 hours.
+Set the model run length to 2 hours.
 Hint: *suite conf -> Run Initialisation and Cycling*.

 .. note:: Hours are represented in the ISO 8601 standard as *PT<num-hours>H* (e.g. PT1H represents 1 hour).
 Days are represented as P<num-days>D (e.g. P10D represents 10 days)

-Reset the STASH output for stream UPC to hourly and the file reinitialisation frequency to 12 hourly.
+Reset the STASH output for stream UPC to hourly and the file reinitialisation frequency to 4 hourly.

 Navigate to *um -> namelist -> Model Input and Output -> Dumping and Meaning*.

 * What is the current dump frequency?

-Set the dump frequency to 6 hours.  **Run** the model.
+Set the dump frequency to 2 hours.  **Run** the model.

-* What is the error?

-This error message occurs when you have set the total run length to be less than the cycling (automatic resubmission) frequency.
-Change the cycling frequency to 6 hours.
-Run the model.

 * How much time was spent in DUMPCTL?